 How common is anterior placenta?

-Placenta in the front: is it ok?
+Placenta in the front: Risks and characteristics

 Anterior placenta baby movement